Gear Lists

 TRIP LISTS

-I used this trip as testing ground for gear I’m likley to take on my planned Te Araroa thru hike in New Zealand next year that will take 4 months, hence some of the stranger items carried like an ipad mini.
+I used this trip as testing ground for gear I was likely to take on my planned Te Araroa thru hike in New Zealand in 2015 that was to take around 4 months, hence some of the stranger items carried like an ipad mini (for blogging).
 The Western Arthurs sort of mimics the number of days and difficulties of the longest stretch on Te Araroa, the Richmond Range.
 On previous trips to the South West of Tas I have slogged it out starting with packed weights close to 25 or 30kg for a similar length walk – this is still the case for many people these days – I have vowed never to carry this much again.
 While I’m confident and comfortable with my choices of the light weight gear I took down there, I would not recommend these choices to all people.
 The following is my full list of gear carried on the Western Arthurs Range – I ended up cutting this trip short due to weather but did carry a full 8 days supply of food.

 Packing